 -

-Mashup Score: 0AI might help health care's labor shortage, industry leaders say - 7 month(s) ago
+Mashup Score: 0AI might help health care's labor shortage, industry leaders say - 2 year(s) ago

 Local health care leaders at the City Club talked about the many reasons physicians are leaving the profession.